beothorn/mind-hackers/README.md

 A game/experiment using gpt-3 api.

+You can skip to the conlcusion at the end or play the protype (here)[http://www.isageek.com.br/mind-hackers/]

 # Core idea

 If we use gpt3 to decide state transition, would the results be consistent?
 Would it be a fun game?